 Llanarth and its archaeology, antiquities and history.
-Is a village in Ceredigion, West Wales.
+Is a village in Ceredigion, formerly Cardiganshire, West Wales.
 Situated on the Cardigan Bay coastline, between Llwyncelyn and Synod Inn.
 Follow the B4342 road to Gilfachrheda and the small fishing village of New Quay.

 Transactions of the Cardiganshire Antiquarian Society, Vol 4

 Transactions of the Cardiganshire Antiquarian Society, Vol 2, No 1

 Transactions of the Cardiganshire Antiquarian Society, Vol 1, Part 3

 4. A Topographical Dictionary of Wales

 Originally published by: Samuel Lewis, A Topographical Dictionary of Wales (London, Fourth edition, 1849)